Is my phone number public on people-search sites?

 If I change my phone number, will it stay private?

-Does removing my phone number remove me from caller ID apps like Truecaller?
+Does removing my phone number remove me from caller ID apps?

 How often do I need to re-check my phone number?

-Delist.ai scans 1,000+ data broker and people-search sites and shows you site-by-site exactly which ones have your phone number on file.
-Free, no signup, results in minutes.
+Delist scans the sites we cover and shows you site-by-site exactly which ones have your phone number on file.
+Free, results in minutes.